willbswift/bamazon/README.md

 ...Until you choose not to make another purchase, at which point the program thanks you and exits back to the command line.
 	[click here for screen cap](https://drive.google.com/open?id=1xcjVXE1gyqM5NYvHTP7OndbuGxkinHmA)

+Enjoy, but don't let Constable Odo catch you using it!

 - William B. Swift (creator and fan)